12 Kneeling Yoga Poses [Sequence & Safety]

 Table of Contents

-Kneeling yoga poses establish the perfect balance of ease, strength, and flexibility, and they are not only versatile but great for beginners.
+Kneeling yoga poses establish the perfect balance of ease, strength, and flexibility.
+They are versatile and great for beginners.
 Practice them as your warm-up, cool-down, or stand-alone sequence.

 12 Kneeling Yoga Poses For Your Practice